yakanet/generator-jangular/README.md

 ### Run your application in dev mode
 ```
-$ mvn jetty:run
+$ mvn tomee:run
 $ grunt server
 ```
-Your application should be available on http://localhost:9000.
+Your application should be available on http://localhost:9000/.
 The grunt server will automatically forward your request /rest/* to the jetty backend.
 Each time you modify a static file (html, js, ...) your application should instantly be refreshed in your browser.
 Each time you modify a java file your application server (jetty) should apply your modifications after couple of seconds.